 6.7 A case study: farmland abandonment in Peneda and its effects on macro-moths

-Coming back to the European marginal land context, where farmland abandonment is currently perceived as a major threat to the diversity of specialist butterflies from open biotopes and to other open-biotope invertebrates (Marini et al. 2009; van Swaay et al. 2010), we recently carried out a two-year project (2011-2012) to study the farmland abandonment response of moths in Portugal.
+Coming back to the European marginal land context, where farmland abandonment is currently perceived as a major threat to the diversity of specialist butterflies from open biotopes and to other open-biotope invertebrates (Marini et al. 2009; van Swaay et al. 2010), we recently carried out a two-year project (2011-2012) in Portugal to study the response of moths to farmland abandonment.
 There are a total of 2583 Lepidoptera species currently recognised from Portugal (Corley et al. 2013).
 We light-trapped macro-moths at 84 fixed sampling sites, each of which was repeatedly sampled six times.
 Sampling sites were part of a semi-nested sampling design (Proença and Pereira 2013) in three study landscapes that represented a farmland abandonment gradient within the Peneda mountain range (NW-Portugal; Fig. 6.1; elevation 800-1100 m).
 Here, an on-going rural exodus since the 1950s has led to farmland abandonment and regeneration of native woodland cover, although significant amounts of land, especially close to villages, are still being farmed (Rodrigues 2010).
 This situation is common to many other rural areas in Europe, and the Peneda area is considered to be representative of other traditional agricultural landscapes in mountainous areas of Southern Europe (Queiroz et al. submitted).
 We were able to analyse the species composition response to farmland abandonment and forest regeneration of both open-biotope and closed-biotope species across spatial scales, from local up to landscape scales.
 Nice add-ons to our research were the discovery of a micro-moth species new to science, namely Isotrias penedana, currently only known from the Peneda mountain range (Trematerra 2013; Fig. 6.2a), as well as the discovery of twelve macro-moth species new for Portugal (Corley et al. 2012,2013; Fig. 6.2b).

 < INSERT FIGURE 6.1 ABOUT HERE >

 In a first analysis of the ca. 23.000 individuals and ca. 380 species rich dataset, we lumped the data from the six sampling rounds for each of the 84 local sites (20x20 m, as light traps have relatively small attraction radii: Merckx and Slade 2014).
 This analysis shows that overall macro-moth species richness is locally richest at woodland sites (mean ± SE: 77.1 ± 4.2), intermediate at meadows (63.2 ± 3.8) and tall shrub (61.7 ± 5.9), and poorest at low shrub sites (51.0 ± 4.3).
 Not only species richness, but functional diversity too was significantly higher within woodland than in meadows or shrubland for macro-moths (Queiroz et al. submitted).
-Although this overall pattern among the four main biotopes is basically present in the agricultural, transition and forested landscape, species richness is locally, at all biotope types, consistently lower within transition landscapes than in agricultural and forested landscapes, which locally have similar richness levels for given biotopes (Fig. 6.3a).
+Although this overall pattern among the four main biotopes is basically present in the meadow-dominated, shrub-dominated and forest-dominated landscapes, species richness is locally, at all four biotope types, consistently lower within the shrub-dominated landscape than in meadow-dominated and forest-dominated landscapes (Fig. 6.3a).
 Possible confounding factors, such as altitude, slope and soil fertility, were not analysed.
 Although they may have played a role in the patterns observed, their role is likely to have been small given the large amount of sites sampled within the same region, and given the limited altitudinal differences between sites.

 < INSERT FIGURE 6.2A AND 6.2B ABOUT HERE >